The Benefits of Non-Pharmacological Pain Treatments

 There are several common treatments for pain you’re probably familiar with, and some may even be in your medicine cabinet right now.

-Prescription pain relievers and narcotics: All of the OTC pain relievers can also be prescribed by a doctor at a higher dose than available over-the-counter.
-Other pain relievers that are only available by prescription are narcotics, which include medications like hydrocodone (Vicodin and Norco), oxycodone (OxyContin), and morphine.
-These are much stronger pain relievers, and many people become addicted to them when taking them for long periods of time, such as post-surgery or for a chronic and severely painful condition.
+A doctor can also prescribe all OTC pain relievers at a higher dose than available over-the-counter.
+Other pain relievers are only available by prescription are narcotics, which include medications like hydrocodone (Vicodin and Norco), oxycodone (OxyContin), and morphine.
+These are much stronger pain relievers, and many people become addicted to them when taking them for long periods, such as post-surgery or for a chronic and severely painful condition.

-Cortisone injections: This treatment is done in a doctor’s office and is an injection of a corticosteroid often with a local anesthetic to relieve inflammation in the joints.
-This is a common treatment for inflammatory conditions like rheumatoid arthritis, however, it may also be used to treat pain and swelling from osteoarthritis and tendonitis.
+This treatment is done in a doctor’s office and is an injection of a corticosteroid often with a local anesthetic to relieve inflammation in the joints.
+Cortisone injections are a common treatment for inflammatory conditions like rheumatoid arthritis; however, they may also treat pain and swelling from osteoarthritis and tendonitis.

-With the primary method of pain relief being medication, there’s several drawbacks for long term pain management, especially for individuals with chronic conditions like arthritis, tendonitis, and chronic migraine sufferers.
-Even OTC medications used for a long period of time can have side effects.
-Additionally, medications can interact with each other, meaning something an individual is taking for a separate concern can be affected by a pain reliever.
+With the primary method of pain relief being medication, there are several drawbacks to long-term pain management, especially for individuals with chronic conditions like arthritis, tendonitis, and chronic migraine sufferers.
+Even OTC medications used for an extended period can have side effects.
+Additionally, medications can interact with each other, meaning a pain reliever can affect something an individual is taking for a separate concern.
 And with concerns about the opioid crisis, many patients and practitioners are reconsidering using medications for pain relief.

 What is Non-Pharmacological Pain Management?